Chapé

 Escudo de azur cortinado de plata: 1o, una cotorra india de Kramer al natural; 2o, un crisantemo japonés al natural; 3o, un átomo de plata.

-Arms painted by me, illuminated with lights and shadows, outlined in Sable, and with a watercolor finish.
+Coat of arms depicted by me, illuminated with lights and shadows, outlined in Sable, and with a watercolor finish.

 Coat of arms of Ria Persad, from Trinidad and Tobago (birth), India and Japan (ancestry), and USA (residence).
 Her coat of arms has been designed by her, by Rudolph Juchter van Bergen Quast of the Netherlands, and by Kevin D. Couling of the United Kingdom, resident in New Zealand, and painted by me, from the Kingdom of Spain.